yohanswanepoel/vuepos/README.md

 ```

 ## <a name="setupprod"></a>Production runtime options
+Currently there are Container build files for
+* CouchDB
+* Nginx

 Options being considered
 * Couch-as-a-Service: GCP, IBM Cloud?, with a webserver to serve content
 * Couch, proxy/webserver (Candy) on a RaspberryPi with Wifi Hotspot